wesen/WriteHERE/ttmp/2025-04-24/04-long-term-document--ui-design-document.md

 The Recursive Agent's visualization system is a modern React-based application that provides real-time monitoring of agent execution through two main views:

-1. An event stream table showing detailed execution events
+1. An event stream table (`EventTable.tsx`) showing detailed execution events
-2. A dynamic task graph visualization showing the hierarchical structure of tasks
+2. A dynamic task graph visualization (`GraphCanvas.tsx`) showing the hierarchical structure of tasks

 The system is built using React, Redux Toolkit, and Bootstrap, with real-time updates via WebSocket connections.
 It visualizes the complex task decomposition and execution process of the Recursive Agent.